Products

 How Often Should You Clean Your Tongue?

+Like brushing your teeth, it’s best to clean the tongue twice daily as part of your oral hygiene routine.
 But if the tongue becomes irritated, try cleaning it less aggressively or once daily.
-If you’re using a toothbrush to clean the tongue, use a soft-bristled or a child’s one to avoid irritation.
+If you’re using a toothbrush to clean the tongue, use a soft-bristled or children’s toothbrush to avoid irritation.

 Signs You Need to See a Dentist or Doctor